Physics-50/Module-2/docs/week1.md

 The above image shows a schematic of the driver used in our circuit “L298N Motor Drive Controller Board.”
 This board is actually able to drive two devices with outputs A and B. We will only be using one in our circuit.
 “PS OUTPUT(+)” is the connection to the positive power supply output and “PS GND” is the power supply ground.

-Replace the BNC cable attached to the FG OUTPUT with a BNC T-adapter.
-Connect one T-adapter output to CH1 of the oscilloscope, as before.
-Connect the other to a BNC cable and plug it into the “FG” input on the case of the levitator as shown below.
+Connect one end of a BNC cable to the FG output.
+Plug the other end into the “FG” input on the case of the levitator as shown below.
 Do not connect the power supply.

 <img class="wp-image-1588 size-full" src="https://www.physics.hmc.edu/~physics50/wp/wp-content/uploads/2018/09/levitator-back.png" alt="" width="469" height="327">